cybrwzrd/cyberwizard-blog/content/posts/the-ultimate-ideavim-setup.md

 ## The config

+In each of the below sections, we'll take an in-depth look at each part of the IdeaVim config, explaining what the configuration does, and why we might desire it.
+At the end of the post, you can find the full `.ideavimrc` file in its entirety, ripe for copy-pasting.

 ### Basic configuration

 In this section, we'll look at some of the baseline tweaks and settings to give us a nice starting point for editor behaviour.